yhara/ovto/book/api/actions.md

 Arguments are almost the same as the original but you don't need to provide `state`;
 it is automatically passed by `Ovto::WiredActions` class.
 It also updates the app state with the return value of the action, and schedules rendering the view.

+## Skipping state update

+An action may return `nil` when no app state changes are needed.